 Why study ancient African Kingdoms?
 I wanted my children to understand that their history did not start with colonization and slavery.
-I wanted them to know that black people were, and still are, intelligent and innovative people—people who governed successful kingdoms for centuries before those horrific events took place.
+I wanted them to know that black people were, and still are, intelligent and innovative people—people who governed sophisticated and successful kingdoms for centuries before those horrific events took place.
 I wanted them to know that they came from a bloodline of intellect, strength, and royalty.

 In other words, I wanted to lay an accurate and positive foundation of black history before delving into the heavy stuff.
 I wanted my boys to look into the eyes of these ancient African rulers and see themselves as individuals capable of leading a nation.
 For I am well aware that as a man thinks, so he becomes.

 With that said, I want to introduce three ancient African kingdoms to you today.
 These empires are great introductions to black history for children of all ages and races.
 They are very mysterious and not much is known about them, but that’s part of the allure.
 I will provide books and links where you can study these kingdoms more in-depth with your children.
-I must add that there are several ancient African kingdoms I did not mention here, but due to time constraints I decided to list my favs.
+I must add that there are several ancient African kingdoms I did not mention here, but due to time constraints, I decided to list my favs.

 1. The Mali Empire